Blacksmoke16/crylog/docs/readme.md

 ## Logger

 The core class of `Crylog` is the `Crylog::Logger`.
 A `Crylog::Logger` instance is what is used to log a message.
-Each instance has a name, or channel, that is used to identify that specific `Crylog::Logger` instance.
+Each instance has a name, or channel, that is used to identify that specific instance.

 `Crylog::Logger` instances can be defined via the `Crylog.configure` method.